-Muhammad Waqar Khan is Senior Lecturer Computer Science, has a degree of Bachelor of Engineering from NED University of Engineering & Technology and a member of Pakistan Engineering Council.
-He also possesses a Master's in Computer Science from University of Karachi and Post Graduate Diploma in Computer and Information Sciences from Karachi University.
+Muhammad Waqar Khan, is Senior Lecturer Computer Science, has a Bachelor of Engineering degree from the NED University of Engineering & Technology and a member of Pakistan Engineering Council.
+He also has a Master's in Computer Science from the University of Karachi and a post graduate diploma in Computer and Information Sciences from Karachi University.
 He is doing Master's in Engineering from Usman Institute of Technology, Hamdard University.
 He has proficiency in Data Communication and Networking, Digital Communication, Programming Languages, System Analysis and Designing, Information Management System, E- Commerce, Mobile Communication System, Satellite Communication, Signal Processing, Relational Database Management Systems and communication networking related courses.

-Asim Iftikhar, Senior Lecturer in Computer Science, holds a Master's degree in Computer Science and is currently enrolled in MS program leading to PhD.
+Asim Iftikhar, Senior Lecturer in Computer Science, holds a Master's degree in Computer Science and is currently enrolled in MS program leading to a PhD.
 He has also done Microsoft Certified Professional Systems Engineer (MCSE).
 He has eight years of teaching experience in computer related courses.
 His areas of interest include Digital Communications, E-commerce & Web Development and Graphics Designing.